conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 - Console
     - Members of the `grantedTo` ApplicationInstance are given the associated permissions (Read/Write) in the UI over the resources
 - Kafka
-    - Service Account of the `grantedTo` ApplicationInstance is granted the following ACLs over the `resource` depending on the permission:
+    - Service Account of the `grantedTo` ApplicationInstance is granted the following ACLs over the `resource` depending on the `spec.permission`:
         - READ: READ, DESCRIBE_CONFIGS
         - WRITE: READ, WRITE, DESCRIBE_CONFIGS